Saturday, June 1, 2024

 The war on poverty and how to climb out of this hole created.

 Through our love of our fellow man, we have created unintentional consequences concerning human life where the survival of the fittest, a natural law of living on this rock, has been compromised.
-To end poverty is relatively simple.
+Ending poverty is relatively simple.
 Urbanization of our communities has left many without the skills to survive when we give without asking for anything in return.
 The idea of everyone getting a college education (Obama) was an unrealistic vision and a political lie for votes.

 No comments: